petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/setting-channel-defaults.md

 ### Understanding Channel Account Managers

-When selecting default Channel Account Managers, only users that have the `Accounts > Account Entry: Manage Available Accounts via User Channel Rel` permission appear.
+When selecting default Channel Account Managers, only users with a regular role that have the `Accounts > Account Entry: Manage Available Accounts via User Channel Rel` permission appear.
 You can use this permission to grant users access to accounts without requiring them to be account members or organization account managers.

 ![Users with this permission appear in the channel account manager dropdown menu.](./setting-channel-defaults/images/08.png)